abinit/abinit/doc/tutorial/gwr_intro.md

 This is the recommended approach if one needs to compute QP corrections for all the $\kk$-points in the IBZ as we have linear scaling in the number of wave vectors.
-This is the typical scenario for self-consistent GWR calculations or if one needs to perform some kind of interpolation of the QP corrections to obtain a band structure along a high-symmetry $\kk$-path starting from $\Sigma_\nk$ for all $\kk$-points in the IBZ.
+This is the typical scenario for self-consistent GWR calculations or if one needs to perform some kind of interpolation of the QP corrections to obtain a band structure along a high-symmetry $\kk$-path starting from the values of $\Sigma_\nk$ for all $\kk$-points in the IBZ.

 It should be noted, however, that in several applications one is mainly interested in the QP corrections at the band edges that are usually located at high-symmetry $\kk$-points.
-In this case, it is more advantageous to use an alternative formulation in which $\Sigma_\nk$ is expressed in terms of convolutions in the BZ according to
+In this case, it is more advantageous to use an alternative formulation in which $\Sigma_\nk$ is expressed in terms of convolutions in the BZ according to:

 where $G_\qq(\rr,\rr')$ and $W_\qq(\rr,\rr')$ are now quantities defined in the unit cell.

-The advantage of this formalism is that one can take advantage of the symmetries of the system to reduce the BZ integration to the irreducible wedge defined by the little group of the $\kk$$ point in $\Sigma_\nk$$.
+The advantage of this formulation is that one can take advantage of the symmetries of the system to reduce the BZ integration to the irreducible wedge defined by the little group of the $\kk$$ point in $\Sigma_\nk$$.
-In the best case scenario, both the CBM and the VBM are located at the $\Gamma$ point; hence the BZ integral can be replaced by a much faster symmetrized integral over the wavevectors of the IBZ.
+In the best case scenario of the direct band gap semiconductor, both the CBM and the VBM are located at the $\Gamma$ point;
+hence the BZ integral can be replaced by a much faster symmetrized integral over the wavevectors of the IBZ.
 Clearly this approach is not the most efficient one if all the $\kk$-points are wanted as the convolutions in the BZ lead quadratic scaling with the number of $\kk$-points.

 The input variable [[gwr_sigma_algo]] allows one to select the algorithm to be used.
-[[gwr_chi_algo]] has a similar meaning but only for the polarizability.
+[[gwr_chi_algo]] has a similar meaning but only for the polarizability but this option is seldom used as is makese the computation of the polarizability much slower although it requires less memory.

 ## Self-consistency with GWR

-The conventional GW code supports different kinds of self-consistency including the update of the wavefunctions and the QPSCGW method proposed in [[cite:Faleev2004]].
+The conventional GW code supports different kinds of self-consistency, including the update of the wavefunctions and the QPSCGW method proposed in [[cite:Faleev2004]].
 On the contrary, at the time of writing, the GWR code only supports self-consistency on energies.

-Performing energy-only self-consistent calculations with GWR is much easier than in the conventional GW code as there is no need to chain different screening/sigma calculations together as the self-consistent loop and the stopping criterion are implemented directly at the Fortran level.
+Performing energy-only self-consistent calculations with GWR is much easier than in the conventional GW code as there is no need to chain different screening/sigma calculations together: the self-consistent loop and the stopping criterion are implemented directly at the Fortran level.
 To perform an energy-only self-consistent calculation with GWR, one has to specify the kind of self-consistency via [[gwr_task]], the maximum number of iterations with [[gwr_nstep]] and the stopping criterion with [[gwr_tolqpe]].
-Note that, at present, it is not possible to restart a self-consistent calculation from a previous checkpoint.
+Note that, at present, it is not possible to restart a self-consistent calculation from a previous checkpoint file.

 ### MPI parallelization and performance